usnistgov/dioptra/docs/source/user-guide/api-reference-restapi.rst

    :form timeout: The maximum alloted time for a job before it times out and is stopped.
 If omitted, the job timeout will default to 24 hours.
    :form entry_point: *(required)* The name of the entry point in the MLproject file to run.
    :form entry_point_kwargs: A list of entry point parameter values to use for the job.
 The list is a string with the following format: `"-P param1=value1 -P param2=value2"`.
 If omitted, the default values in the MLproject file will be used.
-   :form depends_on: A job UUID to set as a dependency for this new job.
+   :form depends_on: A job :term:`UUID` to set as a dependency for this new job.
 The new job will not run until this job completes successfully.
 If omitted, then the new job will start as soon as computing resources are available.
    :form workflow: *(required)* A tarball archive or zip file containing, at a minimum, a MLproject file and its associated entry point scripts.
    :>json string createdOn: The date and time the job was created.
-   :>json string dependsOn: A UUID for a previously submitted job to set as a dependency for the current job.
+   :>json string dependsOn: A :term:`UUID` for a previously submitted job to set as a dependency for the current job.
    :>json string entryPoint: The name of the entry point in the MLproject file to run.
    :>json string entryPointKwargs: A string listing parameter values to pass to the entry point for the job.
 The list of parameters is specified using the following format: `"-P param1=value1 -P param2=value2"`.
    :>json integer experimentId: An integer identifying a registered experiment.
-   :>json string jobId: A UUID that identifies the job.
+   :>json string jobId: A :term:`UUID` that identifies the job.
    :>json string lastModified: The date and time the job was last modified.
-   :>json string mlflowRunId: A UUID that identifies the MLFLow run associated with the job.
+   :>json string mlflowRunId: A :term:`UUID` that identifies the MLFLow run associated with the job.
    :>json integer queueId: An integer identifying a registered queue.
    :>json string status: The current status of the job.
 The allowed values are: queued, started, deferred, finished, failed.
    :>json string timeout: The maximum alloted time for a job before it times out and is stopped.
-   :>json string workflowUri: The URI pointing to the tarball archive or zip file uploaded with the job.
+   :>json string workflowUri: The :term:`URI` pointing to the tarball archive or zip file uploaded with the job.

 .. openapi:: api-restapi/openapi.yml
    :include: